-Happy Worker is a custom plush toy manufacturer - BUT we aren’t your standard plush toy maker.
-We make designer plush and retail & collector quality plush toys.
-Each order of stuffed toys are designed and fabricated from scratch to best suit our client’s needs – as well as those of their fans and collectors.
+Happy Worker is a custom plush toy manufacturer – but we aren’t your standard plush toy maker.
+We make designer plush, retail quality and collector quality plush toys.
+Each order of stuffed toys is designed and fabricated from scratch to best suit our client’s needs – as well as those of their fans and collectors.
 Those who’ve worked with us know our passion for great design and getting all the pesky little details right.

 Plush Character Concepts

-First, the right concept & character is chosen for the custom stuffed toys.
-In some cases clients come to Happy Worker with finished designs.
-We’ll convert the character into the most authentic plush version for a hand sewn fabric toy.
-Other times our clients may have just a general feel for the character or in some cases no idea at all.
+First, the right concept and character is chosen for the custom stuffed toys.
+In some cases, clients come to Happy Worker with finished designs,and we convert the character into the most authentic plush version for a hand sewn fabric toy.
+Other times, our clients might have just a general feel for the character, or in some cases, no idea at all.
 Our creative teams will collaborate to co-conceive, develop and illustrate the character designs with toys in mind, working from rough concepts to finished designs.

 From Characters & Mascots to Custom Plush Toys